JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/obtain_coverage_statistics/index.md

  # Generate report

- Sometimes you need to meet customer's requirements for the certain percent of code coverage.
-The quick way to summarize the related information is to generate the report and hand-off to the customer or publish on the target server.
+ Sometimes you need to meet customer's requirements and provide the certain percentage of code coverage.
+The quick way to summarize the related information is to generate the report and hand-off it to the customer or publish on the target server.

 To create a Coverage report, select **Tools | Generate Coverage Report** from the main menu or click the corresponding icon on the **Coverage** tool window toolbar.

  ![Creating coverage report](screenshots/test_create_coverage_report.png)

-For your conveniencem click the **Open generated HTML in browser** to immediately open the report in the browser.
+For your convenience, click the **Open generated HTML in browser** to immediately open the report in the browser.